 I believe that Outreach work is one of the best ways to get children interested and engaged in science and maths.
 I try to do as much as I can, through STEMNET, my department and other organisations.
 Please find details of things I have been involved with below, and contact me if you want to know more.

-I've been a STEMNET ambassador since 2011, first in Bristol and now in London.
-I have talked in Science lessons about infectious diseases and epidemics and I have helped run maths workshops on networks.
+I've been a STEMNET ambassador since 2011, in Bristol and in London.
+I have given workshops and lectures about infectious diseases and epidemics and on the mathematics of outbreak response to all ages of secondary students.

 Through STEMNET I have volunteered at the Big Bang Fair 2013, on the careers hub.